openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 Introspecting the runtime environment of an arbitrary running container requires certain root-like system capabilities.
 First, the ability to introspect the host process table (`/proc` on a root pid namespace) is necessary to detect key processes running in all containers.
 Second, the ability to switch to an arbitrary mount namespace hosting the inspected container’s overlay filesystem is required to be able to examine and identify file contents within the container.
 Third, read & write access to the container runtime socket (`/var/run/crio.sock`) is needed to portably correlate container metadata with a discovered process.
 Finally, for safety reasons described below, the ability to switch to an arbitrary user is required to drop privileges yet retain the necessary permission to analyze file contents.

 Any code running under such a high level of privilege is an attractive target for privilege escalation, since it can be leveraged to gain complete access to the node’s underlying operating system, and all hosted data.
-It is therefore essential to minimize the potential attack surface area and harden all essential code of the insights-operator-runtime component.
+It is therefore essential to minimize the potential attack surface area and harden all essential code of the insights-runtime-extractor component.

 ##### Reducing Attack Surface Area through Modular Process Design